5 things NOT to do at home during the Arctic freeze

 Your hose spigots need to be covered and turned off to protect against the pipe from bursting.

-Its important to learn where this valve is located and make sure it is accessible and no junk or clutter is blocking it.
+It’s important to learn where this valve is located and make sure it is accessible and no junk or clutter is blocking it.
 Practice turning it off and on (Make sure it is not rusted).
-This valve is very important in case a water line freezes over and causes a pipe to burst- you would be able to shut off the water for the entire house.
+This valve is very important in case a water line freezes over and causes a pipe to burst – it would allow you to shut off the water for the entire house.

 It is important to keep it closed so your house will be able to remain warm more efficiently.
 This will help protect your interior pipes as well.